Cyril Burt: Later career

-Fraud accusations
+Scientific misconduct

 Burt published numerous articles and books on a host of topics ranging from psychometrics through philosophy of science to parapsychology.
-It is his research in behaviour genetics, most notably in studying the heritability of intelligence (as measured in IQ tests) using twin studies, that has created the most controversy, frequently referred to as "the Burt Affair."
+It is his research in behaviour genetics, most notably in studying the heritability of intelligence (as measured in IQ tests) using twin studies, that has created the most controversy, frequently referred to as "the Burt Affair".

 Shortly after Burt died it became known that all of his notes and records had been burnt, and he was accused of falsifying research data.
-From the late 1970s, it has been generally accepted that "he had fabricated some of the data, though some of his earlier work remained unaffected by this revelation."
+From the late 1970s, it has been generally accepted that he "fabricated some of the data, though some of his earlier work remained unaffected by this revelation."
 This was due in large part to research by Oliver Gillie (1976) and Leon Kamin (1974).

 The 2007 Encyclopædia Britannica noted it is widely acknowledged that his later work was flawed and many academics agree that data were falsified, though his earlier work is generally accepted as valid.

 The possibility of fabrication was first brought to the attention of the scientific community when Kamin noticed that Burt's correlation coefficients of monozygotic and dizygotic twins' IQ scores were the same to three decimal places, across articles – even when new data were twice added to the sample of twins.
 Leslie Hearnshaw, a close friend of Burt and his official biographer, concluded after examining the criticisms that most of Burt's data from after World War II were unreliable or fraudulent.
-William H. Tucker argued in a 1997 article that: "A comparison of his twin sample with that from other well documented studies, however, leaves little doubt that he committed fraud."
+William H. Tucker argued in a 1997 article, "A comparison of his twin sample with that from other well documented studies, however, leaves little doubt that he committed fraud."

-Two other psychologists Arthur Jensen and J. Philippe Rushton, themselves involved in controversy for their views on race, have claimed that the contentious correlations reported by Burt are in line with the correlations found in other twin studies.
+Two other psychologists, Arthur Jensen and J. Philippe Rushton, themselves involved in controversy for their views on race, have claimed that the contentious correlations reported by Burt are in line with the correlations found in other twin studies.